ismaelpamplona/it-notes/notes/js-notes.md

 ### Concat and Join

--   _Concat_ allows to combine 2 arrays in 1 array.
+-   _Concat_: allows to combine 2 arrays in 1 array.
 Do not modify the original array.

     ```javascript
     var array = [1, 2, 3, 4];
     var newArray = [a, b];
     console.log(array.concat(newArray)); // [1, 2, 3, 4, a, b]
-    console.log(arra); // [1, 2, 3, 4]
+    console.log(array); // [1, 2, 3, 4]
     console.log(newArray); // [a, b]
     ```

--   _Join_ transform the original array in a String and tell how the elements of the array will be separated in the String.
+-   _Join_: transform the original array in a String and tell how the elements of the array will be separated in the String.

     ```javascript
     var array = [1, 2, 3, 4, 5];